getsentry/craft/README.md

 ### `craft publish`: Publishing the Release

-The command will find a release branch for the provided version (tag) and publish the existing artifacts from Zeus to configured targets.
+The command will find a release branch for the provided version (tag) and publish the existing artifacts from the configured artifact provider to selected targets.

 ```plain
 craft publish NEW-VERSION